 Understand the findings from recent inquiries and reviews into child death and serious harm regarding:

-• the children, their circumstances, their characteristics, their needs and the failure to ensure
+- the children, their circumstances, their characteristics, their needs and the failure to ensure their protection; and

 Review the implications of the findings from recent inquiries and reviews into child death and serious harm for: